Bikepacking: Here’s how to pick your perfect bike

 Next up is the touring bike.
 I personally started bikepacking with a touring bike, and I consider it a great starter bike to get to know bikepacking.

-The big advantage of a touring bike is that you can take a lot of stuff with you compared to the other two.
-This makes the touring bike an excellent choice if you plan to do longer trips.
-If you think that most of your trips will be over a period of four weeks or more, consider opting for a touring bike.
+The main advantage of a touring bike is that it allows you to carry significantly more gear compared to the other two options.
+This makes it an excellent choice for longer trips.
+If you expect most of your adventures to last four weeks or more, a touring bike is definitely worth considering.

 The big downside and major advantage of a touring bike

-The above also makes the major downside of touring bikes: Your bikepacking adventures will be less adventurous and extreme.
-You’ll rarely hit the off-road trails, which means that you’ll be cycling less in no-man’s-land.
+All of the above also highlights the main downside of a touring bike: your bikepacking adventures feel less adventurous and extreme.
+You’ll rarely hit off-road trails, meaning you’ll spend less time in remote or wild areas.

-The major advantage is that you can maintain a more luxurious lifestyle during your trip.
-For example, you can take more food, more clothes, more devices, or even a fold-able chair.
-A touring bike makes life easier, and it’s often nice to have that extra comfort after a full day of cycling.
+The big advantage is that you can enjoy a more comfortable and luxurious lifestyle during your trip.
+You can carry more food, clothing, devices, or even a foldable chair.
+A touring bike makes life on the road easier — and after a long day of cycling, that extra comfort can make all the difference.

 Pros: